 The Civilian Medical Response to Crisis Events is a two hour course provided to the general public so that they may be better prepared to help during a crisis where immediate care by first responders is not yet available.

-Typical audiences include: Corporate Entities, Schools, Shopping Malls, Park Districts, Municipal Government/Village Halls
+Typical audiences include: Corporate Entities, School, Shopping Malls, Park Districts, Municipal Government/ Village Halls

 Skills will be taught by experienced first responders from the NIPSTA Center for Disaster and Emergency Medicine (CDEM) using advanced bleeding simulation devices to create a realistic training experience.